10 seconds of terror: Alaska man survives brown bear mauling

-The mauling left Minish with a crushed jaw, a puncture wound in his scalp so deep that the doctor said he could see bone, lacerations and many stitches after a 4½-hour surgery.
-He also is wearing a patch over his right eye and says the doctors are worried about it.
+The mauling left Minish with a crushed jaw, a puncture wound in his scalp so deep the doctor told him he could see bone, lacerations and many stitches after a 4½-hour surgery.
+He also is wearing a patch over his right eye, saying the doctors are worried about it.

-All that happened during an encounter he estimates lasted less than 10 seconds after Minish startled the bear Tuesday morning just off the Richardson Highway, near the small community of Gulkana, about 190 miles (306 kilometers) northeast of Anchorage.
+All that damage came from a very brief encounter — he estimates it lasted less than 10 seconds — after he startled the bear Tuesday morning just off the Richardson Highway, near Gulkana, located about 190 miles (306 kilometers) northeast of Anchorage.

-The bear, which Minish said was larger than 300-pound (136-kilogram) black bears he has seen before, charged and closed the ground between them in a few seconds.
+The bear, which Minish said was larger than 300-pound black bears he has seen, charged and closed the ground between them in a few seconds.

 As the bear neared, Minish held up the pointed end of his surveying pole and pushed it toward the bear to keep it away from him.

-The bear simply knocked it to the side and the force of the blow knocked Minish to the ground.
+The bear simply knocked it to the side, the force of which also knocked Minish to the ground.

 “He took a small bite and then he took a second bite, and the second bite is the one that broke the bones … and crushed my right cheek basically,” he said.